 3. Reliable, genuine, honest, and direct

-4. Take difficult situations in stride and shine under pressure
+4. Take difficult situations in strideand shine under pressure

-5. A good team player
+5. A googd team player

 6. Mentally and physically fit